Code4Community/Code4Community.github.io/tutorials/express-mongodb-tutorial.md

 })
 console.log(tOSU.name) // 'The Ohio State University'
 ```
 We now have a object representing The Ohio State University, but haven't saved anything to MongoDB.
 Each document can be saved to the database by calling the `save` method.
-The first argument to the callback with be an error if any occured.
+The first argument to the callback will be an error if any occured and the second argument is the document object that represents the new school you created.
 ```js
 tOSU.save((err, school) => {
     if (err) return console.error(err);